 The Tone and Shift knobs of the Hoof yield a range of EQ-shaping control that few other fuzz pedals can contend with, and that’s before combining the Hoof and Tone Reaper.
 The Shift control dramatically alters the midrange response of the Hoof and can produce deep scooped rhythm sounds and aggressive mid-boosted lead tones.
 Since EarthQuaker Devices have obviously thrown out the rulebook in designing this pedal, I’d recommend approaching the Hoof Reaper with that same mentality to unearth the most original and inspiring tones.

-The Octave Up function is a brilliant little extra touch that adds some icing to the cake.
+The Octave Up function is a brilliant little extra touch that adds some icing to the cake, giving you a useful option not found on either of the two pedals that make up the bulk of this beast.
 While EQD could have just included the Hoof and Tone Reaper as is, including the great-sounding Octave Up function is an example of how much these folks strive to release the best possible product they can muster up.
 The Octave Up will produce classic Octavia-style tones and sounds simply fantastic.
 Using it with the Hoof, Tone Reaper, or both together produces expected awesome results.
 You can get some searing, violin-like lead tones instantly.
 I even find using the Octave Up by itself surprisingly interesting for generating bell-like, metallic clean tones.
 You’ve gotta hear this firsthand to experience how cool it sounds.

 With 2 of EQD’s best fuzz pedals and the octave up function, the Hoof Reaper offers an extremely wide range of tone-sculpting power.
 EarthQuaker Devices really went the extra mile with the Hoof Reaper Octave Fuzz.
 Let’s see the final result.